 Unfortunately, one of the most common birth injuries in the United States is cerebral palsy.
 The condition can have long-term consequences for a child’s future.
 For parents, caring for a child with cerebral palsy can present many emotional and financial challenges.
 If your child suffers from cerebral palsy or another birth condition like shoulder dystocia, it is important to contact a skilled birth injury lawyer.
 We can examine the facts of your case and determine whether or not malpractice might have occurred.
-At Burgos & Burgos, our Maryland cerebral palsy lawyers have been committed to holding negligent medical professionals accountable for the harm that they cause.
+At Burgos & Burgos, LLC, our Maryland cerebral palsy lawyers have been committed to holding negligent medical professionals accountable for the harm that they cause.
 For over 30 years, attorneys Nelson I. Burgos and Linda F. Burgos have helped families in Montgomery and Prince George's Counties, as well as Washington, D.C., resolve their medical negligence claims, and we can help you as well.
 Everyone on our staff is fluent in Spanish for the convenience of our clients.Holding a Health Care Provider Liable for Cerebral Palsy

 Approximately three out of every 1,000 children in the U.S. are born with cerebral palsy.
 This is a broad term that refers to a number of neurological disorders that can affect the development of a child’s brain function, motor skills, muscle control, and more.
 The condition can lead to physical disabilities and even cognitive problems.
 In some cases, children with cerebral palsy experience seizures as well.
 Cerebral palsy is caused by brain damage suffered by a child before, during, or immediately after their birth.Cerebral palsy can result from medical negligence in the following ways:

 - Failure to detect or properly treat infections in the mother during pregnancy;

 - Failure to detect a prolapsed umbilical cord;

 - Failure to properly monitor fetal heart rate prior to and after labor and birth;